-- 3.1 The Authority makes investments to assist local public services, including making loans to its subsidiaries & associates, local charities and its employees to support local public services and to stimulate economic growth In light of the public service objective, the Council is willing to take more risk than with treasury investments, however it still plans for such investments to generate a profit after all costs. - 3.2 Total investment for service purposes are currently valued at £1.20m with the largest being a loan to Oxford House which is underpinned by a charge on the property. - 3.3 Governance: Decisions on service investments are made by the relevant service manager in consultation with the Corporate Director Resources and must meet the criteria and limits laid down in the investment strategy.
+- 3.1 The Authority makes investments to assist local public services, including making loans to its subsidiaries & associates, local charities and its employees to support local public services and to stimulate economic growth.
+In light of the public service objective, the Council is willing to take more risk than with treasury investments, however it still plans for such investments to protect the real term value of the Council's financial assets. - 3.2 Total investment for service purposes are currently valued at £1.80m with the largest being loans to Oxford House and the Davenant Centre. - 3.3 Governance: Decisions on service investments are made by the relevant service manager in consultation with the Corporate Director Resources and must meet the criteria and limits laid down in the investment strategy.
 Most loans and shares are capital expenditure and purchases will therefore also be approved as part of the capital programme.